What is CAC and why is it key for a dealership?

 What is marketing ROI and how is it interpreted?

-Formula to calculate ROI in marketing for dealerships
+Formula for calculating marketing ROI for dealerships

 ROI = [(Revenue generated - Marketing investment) / Marketing investment] x 100